El Yunque National Forest

 Juan Diego Creek

-Not far from La Coca Falls, you can walk to Juan Diego Creek.
-It is an easy walk to access the first set of waterfalls and pools to jump.
-This can get crowded as most El Yunque tourist groups tend to stop here.
+Located not far from La Coca Falls, Juan Diego Creek offers an easy walk to the first set of waterfalls and pools for jumping.
+This area can become crowded, as it’s a common stop for most El Yunque tourist groups.

-Make this your morning stop and continue up the trail to more isolated falls and pools.
-Expect the soil to be wet, muddy, and slippery on the rocks.
+Consider making this your morning stop and then continuing up the trail to discover more isolated falls and pools.
+Be prepared for wet, muddy soil and slippery rocks along the way.

 Caimatillo Trail